BaybhinProgramming25/DistributedMaps/README.md

 ## Disclaimer #2:

-Due to GitHub's size limit of 100 MBs and the need to use GitLFS, you will need to __create the map-data folder__
+Due to GitHub's size limit of 100 MBs and the need to use GitLFS, you will need to __create the map-data folder.__

 ```
 https://download.geofabrik.de/
 ```

-Once you've downloaded the intended .osm.pbf file, __place the file in the map-data folder__
+Once you've downloaded the intended .osm.pbf file, __place the file in the map-data folder.__

 # Running Program